ganpatrao/ganpatrao.github.io/_posts/2013-08-04-beginning-how-to-prove-it.md

 Required sequence: 722, 723, 724, 725, 726

+### Question 5

-*5. Use the table in figure 1 and the discussions on p.5 to find two more perfect numbers.*
+*Use the table in figure 1 and the discussions on p.5 to find two more perfect numbers.*

 This is a direct application of the theorem proven by Euler,